WHAT IS IT WORTH? $$$$

 RCA TK76 portable camera (unknown condition)

-Again, made in large numbers, and likely not working and needing a lot of time to repair - why would you pay as much as a low end high def camera for an worn and non working item older than myself?
+Again, made in large numbers, and likely not working and needing a lot of time to repair - capacitors replaced, worn tubes.. why would you pay as much as a low end high def camera for an worn and non working item older than myself?
 How would you justify it?

 RCA TP66 Film Chain

-Many made, large and extremely heavy, costly to ship, many trashed on this basis.
-Doesnt mean much to look at by general public.
-Seller told me they had offers of more, much sought after item etc, sadly the item as often the case was trashed rather than sell for less.
+Many made, large and extremely heavy, internally lined with blue asbestos , needs encapsulation for safety reasons, costly to ship, many trashed on this basis.
+Doesnt mean much to look at by general public. sadly in this case the item was trashed rather than sell for less.

 Answer: Not a lot!